Inebriateduck/RedEye_Pipeline/README.md

 Hex Breaker is the second step in the pipeline, and is automatically called by the R script on completion of the R section of the job.
 It is a python script that removes duplicate values (ie: email addresses) and cleans up invalid outputs.
 When removing duplicate emails, Hex Breaker will maintain the most recent instance of the address (for example, one found in 2024 will be removed in favour of one from 2025).
 It is included in the [RedEye.zip] (https://github.com/Inebriateduck/RedEye_Pipeline/blob/main/Stable%20Release/RedEye.zip) file.

-#### This is still actively under development - It is developed as a volunteer project when I have time (updates may be sporadic, but it is still under active development)
+#### This is still actively under development - It is developed as a volunteer project when I have time (updates may be sporadic)
 **All code Licensed under GPL-2**

 C. Daniel Fry, 2025